MagedElfar/ecommerce-app/README.md

 ## Description

-It is a basic model for simple user rest-api system include "Authentication & Authorization" using node js and MySQL database.
+It is a basic e-commerce system build with Node.js, Express.js & MySQL.

+using sequelize as ORM.

 API documentation using swagger: